 Two of Duke’s four losses this season have been the in the games in which the Devils attempted their most and second most 3-point attempts on the season.
 They also lost the game in which they attempted their fewest outside shots, so maybe this theory isn’t iron clad.

 It’s not a perfect science.
 There’s a balance to this phenomenon that exceeds well beyond the box score.
-Duke is clearly more likely to win it all if White, Young, and Goldwire start to knock down some shots.
+Duke is clearly more likely to win it all if White, Jones, and Goldwire start to knock down some shots.
 Or if Reddish and Barrett start to play more efficiently.

 Entering March, these numbers aren’t the answer to everything.
 Bad shooting teams will make shots and hot shooting teams will go cold (See: Virginia, last year).
 That’s part of the beauty of a single elimination tournament.
 We can’t guarantee what will happen, yet when looking for how an upset could or did happen, a team’s misguided adventures from beyond the arc should be a prime suspect.